Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 Practices for technology, procedures, and medications seem to be continually changing.

 Nurses must keep up with all the changes.

 9. Keep up with Evidence-Based Practice

-Healthcare is ever changing.
-What was once the standard and safest practice five years ago could be considered unsafe practice and risky today.
+Healthcare is ever-changing.
+What was once the standard and safest practice five years ago could be considered an unsafe practice and risky today.

 Professional nurses know their training needs to be at the top of its game and good nurses know evidence-based practice (EBP) is what yields the best results.